Cosmian/mse-cli/documentation/docs/subcommand/test.md

 !!! info "Pre-requisites"

-    Before testing the app, verify that docker service is up and your current user can use the docker client without privilege
+    Before testing the app, verify that Docker service is up and your current user can use the Docker client without privilege

-You can run your application inside the same docker as MSE environment:
+You can run your application inside the same Docker as MSE environment:

 ```{.console}
 $ mse test --path mse-app-examples/helloworld/config/zero_trust.toml